AIB Roast: 'Offensive' KJo, Arjun Kapoor and Ranveer in the dock

-Filmmaker Karan Johar, actors Arjun Kapoor and Ranveer Singh, and other performers of AIB Knockout are facing twin probes -- by Maharashtra government and Mumbai Police-- for allegedly using 'filthy and abusive language'
+Filmmaker Karan Johar, actors Arjun Kapoor and Ranveer Singh, and other performers of AIB Knockout, a roast comedy show by group All India Bakchod, are facing twin probes -- by the state government and Mumbai Police -- for allegedly using 'filthy and abusive language'

 Maharashtra government on Monday ordered an inquiry into a comedy show held here even as police launched a probe following a complaint against filmmaker Karan Johar, actors Arjun Kapoor and Ranveer Singh, among others, for allegedly using "filthy and abusive language" during the event.